dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

     return irradianceMap;
 }
 ```
-It should generate the irradiance map like following:
+It should generate an irradiance map similar to the one shown below.
 ![Irradiance Map](/assets/images/irradianceMap.png)

 ## PBR and diffuse IBL
-Before we start for specular part of IBL, we should complete the integration of diffuse IBL with PBR in our pre existing shader code.
-As both of specular and diffuse IBL are part of indirect lighting, we can replace ambient lighting with this.
+Before starting the specular part of IBL, we should complete the integration of diffuse IBL with PBR in the pre-existing shader code.
+Since both specular and diffuse IBL are components of indirect lighting, we can replace ambient lighting with them.

-We will start by passing our pre-generated irradiance map using `uniform` and then retrieve the irradiance values stored, by sampling it with as a texture around the surface normal.
-Then we'll use the Fresnel equation to weigh down the diffuse part of IBL.
-But here we don't have the halfway vector as we are considering all lights coming from all possible directions around the hemisphere.
-But we can fix this by using `ROUGHNESS` term as halfway vector was used to signify the roughness.
-And in last we will add in our final color.
+We begin by passing the pre-generated irradiance map as a `uniform`, and then retrieve the stored irradiance values by sampling the texture (irradiance map) around the surface normal.
+Next, we use the Fresnel equation to adjust the weight of the diffuse part of IBL.
+However, in this case, we do not have a halfway vector since we are considering light contributions from all possible directions around the hemisphere.
+This can be addressed by using the ROUGHNESS term, as the halfway vector was previously used to represent roughness.
+Finally, we add the computed diffuse IBL to the final color.
 ```GLSL
 ...
 uniform samplerCube irradianceMap; // Diffuse irradiance